Joe Gramando wearing a Waterbury hard hat and holding blueprints, standing by the Waterbury Green

 Quickly, he began making trips to Waterbury on his own.
 “I started to learn a little more about the city, and what really drew me in was the amount of people who are in the city, who work in the city, who really care about it.
 And I started to say, ‘Wow, this is a place that people really want to see development.’”

-Concurrently, Green Hub had also been investigating possibilities in Manhattan, Yonkers, Baltimore and Mount Vernon, Virginia.
+Concurrently, Green Hub had also been investigating possibilities in Manhattan, Yonkers, Baltimore, and Mount Vernon, Virginia.

-The ultimate turning point for Gramando came during a lunch with Waterbury Mayor Neil O’Leary, who struck an immediate chord.
+The ultimate turning point for Gramando came during a lunch with former Waterbury Mayor Neil O’Leary, who struck an immediate chord.

 Joe Gramando standing with arms crossed on the rooftop of a Waterbury CT building